block42-blockchain-company/smart-wedding-contract/README.md

 }
 ```

-Compile and deploy the smart contract to the local testnet using `Truffle`:
+Make sure there is enough ETH on the wallet to cover deployment costs.
+Compile and deploy the smart contract to the private testnet using `Truffle`:

 ```
 truffle deploy